DataDog/documentation/content/en/serverless/installation/java.md

 ## Results

-Now you can view your metrics, logs, and traces on the [serverless home page][3].
+Now you can view your metrics, logs, and traces on the [Serverless page][3].

 [1]: https://github.com/DataDog/datadog-lambda-java
 [2]: https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=forwarder